omgitstom/api-guidelines/Guidelines.md

 1. Any custom headers MUST be also accepted as parameters.
 2. Required standard headers MAY be accepted as parameters.
 3. Required headers with security sensitivity (e.g., Authorization header) MIGHT NOT be appropriate as parameters; the service owner SHOULD evaluate these on a case-by-case basis.

-The one exception to this rule is the Accept header.
-It's common practice to use a scheme with simple names instead of the full functionality described in the HTTP specification for Accept.
+For example, protocols MAY specify sensitive headers can be also used in query parameters (OAuth 2.0, for example).

 ### 7.9 PII parameters
 Consistent with their organization's privacy policy, clients SHOULD NOT transmit personally identifiable information (PII) parameters in the URL (as part of path or query string) because this information can be inadvertently exposed via client, network, and server logs and other mechanisms.

-Consequently, a service SHOULD accept PII parameters transmitted as headers.

 However, there are many scenarios where the above recommendations cannot be followed due to client or software limitations.
 To address these limitations, services SHOULD also accept these PII parameters as part of the URL consistent with the rest of these guidelines.

 Services that accept PII parameters -- whether in the URL or as headers -- SHOULD be compliant with privacy policy specified by their organization's engineering leadership.
 This will typically include recommending that clients prefer headers for transmission and implementations adhere to special precautions to ensure that logs and other service data collection are properly handled.

 ### 7.10 Response formats
 For organizations to have a successful platform, they must serve data in formats developers are accustomed to using, and in consistent ways that allow developers to handle responses with common code.

 Web-based communication, especially when a mobile or other low-bandwidth client is involved, has moved quickly in the direction of JSON for a variety of reasons, including its tendency to be lighter weight and its ease of consumption with JavaScript-based clients.

 JSON property names SHOULD be camelCased.
+There are cases where properties MAY be snake_cased to emulate protocol configuration.

 Services SHOULD provide JSON as the default encoding.